Update: This event has now run and you can watch the full video below.

-I've been going to CES for over a decade now, but there's one country's tech I almost never see reported on at the show -- my own.
+I'm the Editor of CNET UK and I've been going to CES for over a decade now.
+But there's one country's tech I almost never see reported on at the show -- my own.
 I've always wondered why that is.

 Brits have been involved in so many important tech inventions over the years, from television to the World Wide Web -- are our best discoveries behind us, or do we still have something left to give?

-Representing British inventors is Ian Drew from ARM, probably the UK's biggest tech success story.
-ARM's technology dominates the mobile industry, featuring in most of the processors that power today's smart phone and tablets.
+Representing British inventors will be Ian Drew from ARM, probably the U.K.'s biggest tech success story.
+ARM's technology dominates the mobile industry, featuring in most smartphone and tablet chips.

-Finally, as a young successful company that won a place at the 2012 CES in a competition, Blippar -- the maker of an augmented reality platform for mobile devices -- has a thing or two to say about what it's like to start and run a company in Britain.
-Ambarish Mitra, founder and CEO, gives us the benefit of his experience.
+Finally, as a young successful company that won a place at the 2012 CES in a competition, Blippar -- a maker of an augmented reality platform for mobile devices -- has a thing or two to say about what it's like to start and run a company from the U.K. Ambarish Mitra, founder and CEO, will be on stage to tell us about that.

-We discuss what each of these companies is launching at the show and get into subjects such as what it's like to run companies in these fields from Britain -- the advantages and disadvantages.
-We chat about the tech scene in the UK, whether it's thriving or shrinking, and how it compares to the big daddy, Silicon Valley.
+We'll discuss what each of these companies is launching at the show and get into subjects such as what it's like to run companies in these fields from Britain -- the advantages and disadvantages.
+We'll chat about the tech scene in the U.K., whether it's thriving or shrinking and how it compares to the big daddy, Silicon Valley.